struct78/the-poseidon-ensemble/README.md

 ## Python

-Python scripts to download and merge all the seismic data from the [U.S. Geological Survey](http://earthquake.usgs.gov/earthquakes/search/) have been included.
+A Python script to download and merge all the seismic data from the [U.S. Geological Survey](http://earthquake.usgs.gov/earthquakes/search/) has been included.

 You can  manipulate the URL query string in get-data.py if you wish to filter the data further.
 You will need to look at the input names on the search page and adjust the URL accordingly: http://earthquake.usgs.gov/earthquakes/search/